montoyamoraga/shbobo-studies/notes/shlisp.md

 #### dirac

-default, execute using negative numbers
+* Description: default, execute using signed numbers, range from -128 to 127.
+* Arguments: liszt

 #### arab

-esoteric, execute using no negatives
+* Description:  esoteric, execute using unsigned numbers, range from 0 to 255.
+* Arguments: liszt

 ####  lights